olegoaer/awesome-green-software/readme.md

 - [codecarbon.io](http://codecarbon.io/) Python : Track and reduce CO2 emissions from your computing
 - [JoularJX](https://gitlab.com/joular/joularjx) Java: Sotware power monitoring at the source code level in real time.
 - [Tracarbon](https://github.com/fvaleye/tracarbon) Tracarbon tracks your device's energy consumption and calculates your carbon emissions using your location
+- [ecoCode](https://github.com/green-code-initiative) SonarQube plugins for the static detection of carbon-related code smells

 ### General purpose